in our free newsletter.

 • Guardianship: If you have children under the age of 18 or any disabled or elderly dependents, you can appoint them a legal guardian.

-You can get help from an estate lawyer but it comes at a cost.
-On average, a flat fee for a simple will ranges between $300 to $400, according to Willful, but the fee can climb beyond $1,000 if your will is complex.
+You can get help from an estate lawyer, but it comes at a cost.
+A simple will can cost a few hundred dollars, but the fee can climb beyond $1,000 if your will is complex.

 Still, Ramsey’s team would argue the benefits outweigh the potential risks associated with dying without a will.